omergencoglu/omergencoglu/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://omergencoglu.dev)**.

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Something Interesting`.

-- 🌱 I’m currently learning `Next.js`.
+- 🌱 I’m currently learning `TypeScript`.

 - 🙏 I’m looking to collaborate for `Dev Projects`.